nmnaughton/nmnaughton.github.io/research.md

 ---
 # My Research

 My current research focuses on measuring the microstrucutre of skeletal muscle.
+This will allow

 This work can be broadly organized as three seperate but interrelated problems: